 TIP: Describe the market as the number of customers you can reach and serve based on your geography, ad budget, and operating capacity.
 Find creative ways to reach your audience on a small budget.
 And remember, marketing is a waste of money if you can’t describe how you will turn prospects into paying customers!

 TIP: Put extra effort into recruiting.
-Use your social networks to find the right team.
-Reach out to strangers for referrals and help.
-Remember, a great management team gives you instant credibility with customers and investors.
+A great management team gives you instant credibility with customers and investors.

-Keep it simple and don’t worry if it includes some guesses and assumptions.
-No one knows the future, so all financial projections are wrong… it’s more important to be complete than it is perfect.
+Keep it simple and don’t worry if you include assumptions.
+No one knows the future, so all financial projections are technically wrong.
+It's more important to be complete than it is perfect.
 Just be sure you know how much investment it will take to (a) get up and running, and (b) reach profitability.
 A simple monthly or quarterly income statement is enough.
 Keep going until you can describe all the expenses and how many customers it will take to break even.

 When you do, you’ll have a stronger idea and a stronger overall business plan.